graphql/graphql-spec/Section 2 -- Language.md

   * query - a read-only fetch.
   * mutation - a write followed by a fetch.

-Each operation is represented by a custom name and a selection of fields.
+Each operation is represented by an operation name and a selection of fields.

 **Query shorthand**

-If a query has no variables or directives or name, the `query` keyword can be omitted.
+If a query has no variables or directives or name, the `query` keyword and name can be omitted.
 This means it must be the only query in the document.

 Note: many examples below will use the query shorthand syntax.